-The College of Engineering at Temple University has initiated an interdisciplinary Engineering Program leading to the Bachelor of Science in Engineering (BSE) (BS Engineering Program) which integrates the tenets of the discipline engineering programs in Civil and Environmental, Electrical and Computer Engineering, Mechanical Engineering and cross-disciplinary studies in the natural and applied sciences to provide a professional career in this burgeoning area.
+The College of Engineering at Temple University has initiated an Interdisciplinary Engineering Program leading to the Bachelor of Science in Engineering (BSE) (BS Engineering Program) which integrates the tenets of the discipline engineering programs in Civil and Environmental, Electrical and Computer Engineering, Mechanical Engineering and cross-disciplinary studies in the natural and applied sciences to provide a professional career in this burgeoning area.

-Students interested in Disciplinary Engineering Programs in Civil and Environmental (BSCE), Electrical and Computer Engineering (BSEE), Mechanical Engineering (BSME) and Bioengineering (BEE) should review those programs of the College.
+Students interested in the Disciplinary Engineering Programs in Civil and Environmental (BSCE), Electrical and Computer Engineering (BSEE), Mechanical Engineering (BSME) and Bioengineering (BEE) should review those programs of the College.

 The BS Engineering Program (BSE) was approved by the Board of Trustees of Temple University in 2012.
 The BSE program was reviewed in October 2017 by the Engineering Accreditation Commission of ABET and has been awarded a full-term accreditation with the next review in the 2023-2024 academic year.